thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 >
 > [quoted from Wikipedia](https://en.wikipedia.org/wiki/Referential_transparency)

-The second part of Uncle Bob's stanza may be implied by this definition, but I prefer to see it as separate yet closely related principle, namely **immutability**:
+The second part of Uncle Bob's statement may be implied by this definition, but I prefer to see it as separate yet closely related principle, namely **immutability**:

 > In object-oriented and functional programming,  an immutable object (unchangeable object) is an object whose **state